-- Agreed financial limits on purchasing decisions which can be made by the Headteacher or by other members of staff (if appropriate) without reference to the Governing Body or Headteacher respectively (known as the Scheme of Delegation); - Agreed purchasing limit above which quotations and tenders must be sought; - Separation of duties so that no one person is independently responsible for the entire purchasing process (ordering, receiving and authorising payment); - Ensuring that legal advice is taken before contracts are entered into; - Audit trails so that purchasing decisions can be tracked and evidenced; and - Requirement that all involved in making purchasing decisions sign a declaration of interest statement so as to minimise potential conflicts of interest.
+• Agreed financial limits on purchasing decisions which can be made by the Head Teacher or by other members of staff (if appropriate) without

+- Agreed purchasing limit above which quotations and tenders must be sought; - Separation of duties so that no one person is independently responsible for the entire purchasing process (ordering, receiving and authorising payment); - Ensuring that legal advice is taken before contracts are entered into; - Audit trails so that purchasing decisions can be tracked and evidenced; and - Requirement that all involved in making purchasing decisions sign a declaration of interest statement so as to minimise potential conflicts of interest. - 4.
 Quotations and Tendering